SabihSK/advertising-agency/README.md

-# Location Viewer Flutter App
+# Advertising Agency Flutter App

 This Flutter application fetches location data from an API and displays it in a styled list.
 The application handles loading indicators, error handling, and uses a custom card design for each location.